 Third Summer Registration

-Information about BannerWeb course registration for Summer 2014 will be available here in December.
+For information regarding BannerWeb course registration for Summer 2014 please read the Registration booklet (click here).
 You should plan to read it at least once by February 21, 2014.

 Before reading specific registration instructions for your class, please make sure you are familiar with the School policies regarding course and graduation requirements as well as general registration information outlined at http://www.smith.edu/ssw/registrar_registration.php.